rramosp/infgw-example/README.md

     export LLM_POD=pod/vllm-llama3-8b-instruct-7cfc9f4585-648d6
     k describe ${LLM_POD}

-Once the pod is assigned to a node by GLE, watch it loading the model and start serving it
+Once the pod is assigned to a node by GKE, watch it loading the model and start serving it

     k logs -f ${LLM_POD}